3nrique0/DevOcGen_workshop/README.md

 1. [Install Pixi]:  https://pixi.sh/latest/installation/
 1. Clone this repo
-1. Change directory to the repo of this git
+1. Change directory to the repo of this git and to the workshop directory: `cd DevOcGen_workshop/ws_rzooroh`
 1. Install the workspace: `pixi install`
     - This will create a `.pixi\` where the packages will be installed
 1. Run the task to install RZooRoh since it is neither available on conda-forge nor bioconda: `pixi run install_rzooroh`